Phaistos Disc decipherment claims

 Many people have claimed to have deciphered the Phaistos Disc.

 The claims may be categorized into linguistic decipherments, identifying the language of the inscription, and non-linguistic decipherments.
 A purely ideographical reading is semantic but not linguistic in the strict sense: While a semantic decipherment may reveal the intended meaning of the symbols in the inscription, it would not allow us to identify the underlying words or their language.

 A large part of the claims are clearly pseudoscientific, if not bordering on the esoteric.
 Linguists are doubtful whether the inscription is sufficiently long to be unambiguously interpreted.
-It is possible that one of these decipherments is correct, and that, without further material in the same script, we will never know which.
 Mainstream consensus tends towards the assumption of a syllabic script, possibly mixed with ideogram, like the known scripts of the epoch (Egyptian hieroglyphs, Anatolian hieroglyphs, Linear B).

 Some approaches attempt to establish a connection with known scripts, either the roughly contemporary Cretan hieroglyphs or Linear A native to Crete, or Egyptian or Anatolian hieroglyphics.
 Solutions postulating an independent Aegean script have also been proposed.